-Intangible assets of €186,960k represents the AVIF on the acquisition of UPE, AKID and the Athora book of business.
+Intangible assets of €83,450k represents the AVIF on the acquisition of UPE, Ex-Quilter and the Athora books of business.
 Key assumptions include future lapse, renewal and expense assumptions.
 The AVIF is amortised in line with the projected run-off of the Solvency II best estimate liabilities.
 The AVIF is reviewed for impairments at each reporting date by reference to the value of future profits in accordance with Solvency II principles.
-Intangible assets are valued at nil under Solvency II, which resulted in an assets decrease of €186,960k.
+Intangible assets are valued at nil under Solvency II, which resulted in an asset decrease of €83,450k.